hello-efficiency-inc/raven-reader/README.md

 ![sunsetscreenshot](/sunsetscreenshot.png)

 ## Download

-To download, please visit [https://github.com/mrgodhani/rss-reader/releases](https://github.com/mrgodhani/rss-reader/releases)
+To download, please visit https://ravenreader.app and purchase license key ($9.99/year).
+*Moving forward all new release build would be an paid application.
+Previous releases will stay as it is and free.
+But no updates would be available.*

 <a href="https://snapcraft.io/raven-reader">
   <img alt="Get it from the Snap Store" src="https://snapcraft.io/static/images/badges/en/snap-store-black.svg" />